MichaelCurrin/learn-to-code/en/topics/databases/SQL/README.md

 ## What is SQL?

 What is a database?
-What is a Relational Database Management System (RDBMS)?
-A relation is a table.
+A database contains tables (relations) of row and column data with data types.
+Data can be created, read, updated and removed - "CRUD" operations.

 This intro article covers the basics and some flavors of SQL: